 Dr Conroy said: “In response to the coronavirus pandemic, we haven’t been doing some of our other procedures such as local anaesthetic thoracoscopy, which is a crucial lung cancer diagnostic test.

-“This new ultrasound machine has helped bridge that gap, as well as carry out some tests which we previously couldn’t do.
+“This new ultrasound machine has helped bridge that gap.
+It also allows us to carry out some tests which we previously couldn’t do.

 “This has improved our diagnostic capabilities and is helping patients get the answers they need more quickly.”

-Some patients being treated in emergency care can have the vent fitted there and go home soon after – avoiding the need for a hospital stay.
+Some patients treated in emergency care can have the vent fitted there and go home soon after.
+It avoids the need for a hospital stay.

 Dr Conroy continued: “Usually a patient would have to be admitted to hospital to have a chest drain fitted and generally have to stay for around two to three days.